bgoonz/ecommerce-react/notes/wiki/Minimum-Viable-Product-Feature-List.md

 ## 5. Filtering
 - Users can navigate to different types of products through various dropdown options or buttons that initiate a sort.
 ---
-## 6. Inventory Management
-- Initial amounts will be stored in the database
-- Products can be added to a shopping cart if they are available
-- Products will be disabled if they are not
-- A set rental time (start date + end date + shipping time) will calculate how long to take an item out of inventory and then have it show as available.
----

 ## 7. Bonus - Search Items

 - Users can search for specific products